 Both types of colleges offer merit scholarships, usually based on GPA or test scores, and need-based aid based on your family income.
 Don’t discount either option before doing your research and talking to a school’s admission team.

-At private colleges, class sizes are typically much smaller, allowing for more student engagement with professors.
-While many public universities offer honors programs that give students that smaller feel from the beginning, it can be easy to fade into the crowd when you are in a lecture hall filled with hundreds of students until you reach upper-level classes.
+At private colleges, class sizes are typically smaller, allowing for more student engagement with professors.
+While many public universities offer honors programs that give students a smaller feel, many freshman classes at public universities are held in lecture halls with hundreds of students.

-When it comes to a private college, it can be useful to look at the size of their endowment, if it is public information.
-You want to make sure they have the funding to stay open, especially in more-challenging economic times.
-This can be helpful information, especially because you don’t want to run the risk of a small private college closing halfway through your college career!
+At a private college, look at the size of their endowment, if it is public information.
+Make sure they have the funding to stay open, especially in challenging economic times.
+You don’t want to risk a small private college closing halfway through your college career.

 Community and Social Life

 Both types of colleges offer great opportunities for students to connect and build relationships.
 Private colleges are usually smaller, making it easier for some students to get to know others on campus and have an impact.
 At a bigger university, clubs and activities and organizations are available for nearly every interest.
 No matter what type of school you’re considering, ask about some of these activities on a college visit.

 Think about what size of school and student body you would thrive in.
 If you’re looking for a smaller, tight-knit community, a private college might be the right choice.
 If you want a large number of opportunities and activities (and plan to diligently pursue them), then a public college might be a better fit for you.